nickschuch/puppet-rancher/README.md

 ## Thanks

-A big thanks goes out to the authors of both the contributors of the required Puppet modules and the Rancher team.
+A big thanks goes out to the contributors of the required Puppet modules and also the Rancher team.